colyseus/docs/docs/api-server.md

 ### `onShutdown (callback: Function)`

 Register a callback that should be called before the process shut down.
 See [graceful shutdown](api-graceful-shutdown/) for more details.

+### `gracefullyShutdown (exit: boolean)`

+Shutdown all rooms and clean-up its cached data.
+Returns a promise that fulfils whenever the clean-up has been complete.